Habrador/Computational-geometry/README.md

 * Cut 3d mesh with plane
 * Metaballs
 * Voronoi with Fortune's algorithm
+* Voronoi point-by-point (suffers from floating point precision issues)
 * Triangulation concave polygon by ear clipping
+* Make sure all algorithms that are in 2d are using 2d data and not 3d to avoid confusion
+* Rectangle-rectangle with SAT

+## Socials

+Follow me on Twitter for more Unity stuff: https://twitter.com/eriknordeus